DNAMcKnight/CloudflareWarpGUI/readme.md

 # What is this?
 Cloudflare WARP is a fast VPN service offered by Cloudflare.
-It unblocks websites and ports and has no limits or login credentials to manage.
+It unblocks websites and ports that has no limits or login credentials to manage.
 This project was originally made for Linux systems because there is no GUI for Linux users.
 The GUI that has been developed is user-friendly and intuitive, even for those who are new to VPNs.
 While the current GUI is simple and straightforward, I am continuously working to add more advanced settings and options that can be accessed through the command line interface (CLI).

 # How it works
 The program utilizes the `warp-cli` command line interface, which can be installed from the [Cloudflare website](https://cloudflarewarp.com) or for arch based systems use the AUR repo [cloudflare-warp-bin](https://aur.archlinux.org/packages/cloudflare-warp-bin).
 To install it on other systems please look it up.
 The GUI runs commands in the background via the CLI when the user interacts with it.